daijun10086/Awesome-Graphics/README.md

 # Awesome-Graphics
 This repo contains the resources for computer-graphics.
 *Computer graphics deals with by generating images and art with the aid of computers.
-Today, computer graphics is a core technology in digital photography, film, video games, digital art, cell phone and computer displays, and many specialized applications* from WEKIPIDIA.
+Today, computer graphics is a core technology in digital photography, film, video games, digital art, cell phone and computer displays, and many specialized applications* from wikipedia.

 ![](./assets/images/graphics.png)